Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: One-Dimensional Power Spectra of NGC 628 at microns

 The intensity along a scan was sampled with 1 pixel spacing, but the scan pixels are not exactly the same as the image pixels.
 To determine the intensity at the center of a scan pixel, we averaged over the values in the scan pixel and the nearest 3 other pixels, using weights proportional to the pixel areas included within $\pm0.5$ pixel of the scan pixel.
 Each scan had the same length with endpoints that lied entirely within the image and no zeros at either end.
-The scans were perpendicular to the long axis of the image swath as determined by finding the transitions from zero values to non-zero values along the eastern edge.
-The line of these transitions defined the direction of the swath and the starting pixel of each scan.
-We note that the data have been cleaned in the reduction process so there are no bad pixels, which may be expected towards the edges of the detectors.
+The scans are perpendicular to the long axis of the FEAST image.
+The data have been cleaned in the reduction process so there are no bad pixels, which may be expected towards the edges of the detectors.

-The blue curves in Figure \ref{fig:intensity} show intensity scans for the 8 equally-spaced positions corresponding to the lines in Figure \ref{fig:628image}.
-The red curve is the intensity scan through the bright source at $1^{\rm h}36^{\rm m}45.46^{\rm s}$, $15^\circ46^\prime33.43^{\prime\prime}$, which is shown by the red circle in Figure \ref{fig:628image}.
+The blue curves in Fig.~\ref{fig:intensity} show intensity scans for the 8 equally-spaced positions corresponding to the lines in Fig.~\ref{fig:628image}.
+The red curve is the intensity scan through the bright source at $1^{\rm h}36^{\rm m}45.46^{\rm s}$, $15^\circ46^\prime33.43^{\prime\prime}$, which is shown by the red circle in Fig.~\ref{fig:628image}.
 The bright-source intensity has been divided by 20 to fit on the axes.

-The left-hand panel of Figure \ref{fig:source} shows the scan through the bright source again, along with an image of this source as an insert.
-The right-hand panel has an enlargement of the source profile as a red curve and, as a black curve, the average scan through a 2D PSF that was independently fit to our observations (as a 45x45 pixel image) from known point sources outside the galaxy.
+The left-hand panel of Fig.~\ref{fig:source} shows the scan through the bright source again, along with an image of this source as an insert.
+The right-hand panel has an enlargement of the source profile as a red curve and, as a black curve, the average scan through a 2D PSF that was independently fit to our observations (as a 45$\times$45 pixel image) from known point sources outside the galaxy.
 The intensity profile of the bright source matches well the idealized PSF.